huxiaoti/deeptrio/readme.md

 To run DeepSol on your own training data you need to prepare the following two things:

   1. Protein-protein Interaction File: A pure protein ID file, in which two protein IDs are separated by the **Tab** key, alonge with their label (1 for 'interacting', 0 for 'non-interacting' and 2 for 'single protein').

-  for example:
+For example:

   `line1: protein_id_1 [Tab] protein_id_2 [Tab] label`
   `line2: protein_id_3 [Tab] protein_id_4 [Tab] label`

   2. Protein Sequence Database File: A file containing protein IDs and their sequences in fasta format, which are separated by the **Tab** key.

-  for example:
+For example:

   `line1: protein_id_1 [Tab] protein_1_sequence`
   `line2: protein_id_3 [Tab] protein_2_sequence`